ti-oluwa/opmflow-setup-guide/README.md

 **Official guide:** Docker's own installation instructions are always the most accurate and up to date source, and cover essentially every Linux distribution and macOS: [https://docs.docker.com/get-started/get-docker/](https://docs.docker.com/get-started/get-docker/)

-**Video walkthrough (Linux):** if you prefer to watch someone do it step by step, here is a clear tutorial for installing Docker on Ubuntu, which is similar on most other Debian-based distributions too.
+**Video walkthrough (Linux):** if you prefer to watch someone do it step by step, here is a clear tutorial for installing Docker on Ubuntu, or similar Debian-based distributions too.

 [![Easily Install Docker on Linux and Run Your First Container, step by step video guide](https://img.youtube.com/vi/FvdlwyMwrzg/maxresdefault.jpg)](https://www.youtube.com/watch?v=FvdlwyMwrzg)